 Local clone - The local copy of a repository each has on his/her machine.
 Every author starts by cloning the repository on GitHub.
 Do not confuse cloning with branching or forking.

 Commit - A set of changes made that is saved to git.
 This can be one line to one file or hundreds of lines across hundreds of files.
 A commit should be a logical, incremental step that you want to save.
 Commits can not be undone and serve as a record of the evolution of your documentation progress.
 Because they are permanent, they can be used to track changes as even recreate the entire repository back to a specific point in time.

 Branch - A branch is a variation of the documentation or a work-in-progess work space.
-When making a change, a branch from the master is created and in this branch is where the changes are made.
+When making a change, a branch from the main is created and in this branch is where the changes are made.
 Each author will have his/her own branch with the possibility to create additional branches as necessary.
 Do not confuse branching with cloning or forking.

-Pull - Because GitHub is decentralized, changes can be made to the master while you are working locally on your own branch.
+Pull - Because GitHub is decentralized, changes can be made to the main while you are working locally on your own branch.
 To get the latest state of the repository, you pull these changes down to your clone.